-- · Blood titers for measles, mumps, rubella, and varicella - Immunization records or blood titers for hepatitis B - A two-step TB skin test administered within the last year or a negative chest x-ray within three months - A tetanus shot administered within the past 10 years
+- Blood titers for measles, mumps, rubella, and varicella - · Immunization records or blood titers for hepatitis B - A two-step PPD skin test administered within the last year or a negative chest x-ray within three months - A tetanus shot administered within the past 10 years

-Clinical affiliates require all clinical students participate in the mandatory influenza vaccine immunization program.
-Failure to participate in this immunization program will prohibit students from attending clinical courses.
-Clinical affiliates also may require students provide proof of individual health insurance or be an eligible dependent or beneficiary of another person's accident and health insurance policy.
+Clinical affiliates require all clinical students to have a yearly influenza vaccine.
+A COVID vaccine and available boosters are strongly recommended.
+Please note that some clinical sites may also require weekly PCR testing in addition to the COVID vaccination series.
+Failure to comply with these immunization requirements may prohibit students from attending clinical courses.
+Clinical affiliates also may require students to provide proof of individual health insurance or be an eligible dependent or beneficiary of another person's accident and health insurance policy.
 Students not able to meet this requirement may find it difficult to complete the required clinical rotation(s) and/or progress in the program.